LEGISLATIVE

 6. Limit the chiropractic adjustment to the chiropractic profession and do not let other professions "rename" the use of the adjustment to utilize in their technique.

-Other professions will attempt to provide services specific to the chiropractic profession such as a chiropractic adjustment, thrust manipulation and acupuncture which is outside of their scope of practice.
+Background: Other professions will attempt to provide services specific to the chiropractic profession such as a chiropractic adjustment, thrust manipulation and acupuncture which is outside of their scope of practice.
 ICS will continue to monitor any attempt by other professions to infringe on chiropractors’ scope of practice.

 Monitor Bills